Yueur/target-circle/README.md

 Should add a test to check syntax in the future...

 ## Execution
-Atm run the Java code (`Main.java`) in a console and copy/paste output in the `graphviz/files/test.dot` then run
+Atm run the Java code (`java -jar target.jar`) in a console and copy/paste output in the `graphviz/files/test.dot` then run
 * `graphviz/files/generate.sh` if you have graphviz installed
 * `graphviz/docker-generate.sh` if not (check image name...)